-In accordance with the policy of ensuring effective support for scholars to develop their research, the Society funded all four Fellowships at a cost of £99,500 (which included funding for an extension due to the impact of the pandemic) and provided support for travel costs to fellows to visit the Institute of Historical Research, which hosts the Fellowships, and an additional budget for research and conference attendance.
+In accordance with the policy of ensuring effective support for scholars to develop their research, the Society funded all three Fellowships at a cost of £68,000 and provided support for travel costs to fellows to visit the Institute of Historical Research, which hosts the Fellowships, and an additional budget for research and conference attendance.

-The new grant schemes established previously - a PhD Bursary Scheme and the Carnevali Small Research Grants Scheme - continued this year.
-The PhD Bursary Scheme made 9 awards, and the Carnevali Small Research Grants Scheme made 5 awards during the year under review.
+The grant schemes established previously - a PhD Bursary Scheme and the Carnevali Small Research Grants Scheme - continued this year.
+The PhD Bursary Scheme made 9 awards, and the Carnevali Small Research Grants Scheme also made 9 awards during the year under review.

-The Awards Committee made 3 awards (compared to 1 in 2020/21) to support specialist conferences and initiatives; applications continued to be significantly down on previous years due to travel restrictions imposed in relation to the pandemic.
-Support was also provided for the 32nd annual Women's Committee workshop, held virtually, on the theme of 'Interdisciplinarity'.
-Net expenditure on the Initiatives and Conferences Fund Account was £11,896 (2021: £39 - due to a refund of £500 in respect of prior year expenditure relative to the Women's Committee workshop).
-The Society has also promoted research by graduate students of economic and social history by providing 10 grants for research and travel (compared to 7 in 2020/21).
+The Awards Committee made 6 awards (compared to 3 in 2021/22) to support specialist conferences and initiatives; application numbers have now recovered following the significant decline due to travel restrictions imposed in relation to the COVID-19 pandemic.
+Net expenditure on the Initiatives and Conferences Fund Account was £19,915 (2022: £11,896).
+The Society has also promoted research by graduate students of economic and social history by providing 12 grants for research and travel (compared to 10 in 2021/22).

-The Society continued its media awareness initiative, based on conference papers, to the Women's Committee Workshop, articles published in the Review, and various other activities undertaken by members.
+The Society continued to expand its media awareness initiative, based on conference papers, articles published in the Review, and various other activities undertaken by members.
 This contributed to coverage of several research topics in national and international media outlets.
-The EHS blog, 'The Long Run', launched in June 2016, received in excess of 15,000 views (in the period), which made up 31% of website views, and the Public Engagement Committee remains proactive in commissioning blogs.
+The EHS blog, 'The Long Run', launched in June 2016, continues to receive a high volume of website traffic, and the Public Engagement Committee remains proactive in commissioning blogs.

 As previously reported, the Society's website was overhauled and new systems put in place to manage membership, applications to the Society's schemes, and the annual conference.
-The website and membership management system are working well.
-An Equality and Diversity Statement, and a Code of Conduct for members are now available on the website, which has an anonymous reporting system for any potential misconduct.
+The website and membership management system continue to work well.
+An Equality and Diversity Statement, and a Code of Conduct for members are available on the website.